cast-org/figuration/site/4.0/content/color.md

 ## Palette

-Figuration uses a simplified color palettes extended from our base colors, similar to the concept by [Google's Material color palettes](https://www.google.com/design/spec/style/color.html#color-color-palette).
+Figuration uses a simplified color palettes, extended from our base colors, similar to the concept by [Google's Material color palettes](https://www.google.com/design/spec/style/color.html#color-color-palette).

 By 'simplified' we mean the base colors are simply mixed against white or black in stepped levels to create a color scale.